dsgissin/blog/_posts/2019-06-16-canonical_spaces_2.markdown

 {% include image.html path="canonical_spaces_2/binary_mnist.png" %}

 We can see several interesting things, the first of which is that the projection algorithm seems to perform much better than regular SGD in this low-rank regime.
 Not only is the accuracy much better, but the variance in the learning curve is smaller and more consistent.
-This result is reproduced under different initializations and learning rates.
-However, the complete breakdown of SGD we saw with the toy example does not happen with high dimensional problems.
+This result is reproduced under different initializations and learning rates, but I admit that I didn't try playing around with the initialization like in the toy examples (I just used a standard Glorot initialization), and that could have improved the performance of SGD.
+We see that the complete breakdown of SGD we saw with the toy example does not happen with this high dimensional problem, but it is possible that the search space was restricted by the initializations of $$\alpha$$ that predetermined the manifold that every neuron will sit on, leading to a sub-optimal solution.

 Another interesting thing to note is the model's norm in the canonical space.
 The projected SGD has an initial large boost to the norm, caused by the large gradient of the loss function.
 It then changes very slowly, searching for the optimum.
-The regular SGD algorithm however, has a slowly increasing norm that is caused by the gradient being dampened by the small norm of the model.
+The regular SGD algorithm however, has a slowly increasing norm that is caused by the gradient being dampened by the initially small norm of the model.
 Once the model grows larger, the gradients grow as well, causing the optimization to be less stable.

-However, we shouldn't get too excited - if we use Adam as our optimizer for the deep representation, the optimization becomes more stable and the results are very similar.
-Also, when the rank we use is larger ($$r=50$$), the advantage of the projected SGD algorithm over Adam dissappears completely.
-This is reasonable, since Adam can adjust the learning rate to be smaller when the model has a larger norm...
+However, we shouldn't get too excited - if we use Adam as our optimizer for the deep representation, the optimization becomes more stable and the results are very similar to the projection algorithm.
+This is reasonable, since Adam can adjust the learning rate to be smaller when the model has a larger norm.
+Also, when the rank we use is larger ($$r\approx50$$), the advantage of the projected SGD algorithm over SGD dissappears completely.
+This can possibly be attributed to the fact that when $$r$$ is large, we have enough initial neurons in every manifold to express the optimal matrix...

-### Summary

-TODO: "next time we'll generalize to multi-class and so on"

-TODO: add an image of a neural network diagram of our model...
+Still, this can make us hopeful about using this projected SGD algorithm in practice with these quadratic functions, and maybe even incorporate these models into a deep neural network.
+In order to do that and make our model and optimization algorithm practical, we need to generalize them such that they work with multiple outputs.
+This turns out not to be so straightforward, and we'll tackle it in the next post.

 ---
 ---